elyarenom3/wellbeing_llm/README.md

 # Wellbeing Planner (Python • FastAPI • Provider‑agnostic LLM)

-A production‑minded, <4h‑scope backend that turns multi‑turn user input + curated wellbeing
+A production‑minded, preliminary backend that turns multi‑turn user input + curated wellbeing content into:
-content into:
 - an *empathetic conversational reply*, and
 - a *structured action plan* (1–2 items) with clear rationale.